-In constant evolution since its launch in 2019, Third - a 3D printing service at the service of the industry – continues its development and equips itself with a machine dedicated to large-scale 3D printing by diversifying its activity
+Constantly evolving since its launch in 2019, Third - a 3D printing service for industry - is continuing its development and acquiring a machine dedicated to large-scale 3D printing, while diversifying its activity.

-3D printing has often been associated with the manufacture of small parts, constrained by the size of the tray or tray of each machine.
-For several years, manufacturers in the sector have been innovating and offering larger part sizes.
-Third wanted to think big by opting for a Massivit 5000 that can print one-piece parts up to 1.80 m high.
+3D printing has often been associated with the manufacture of small parts, constrained by the size of each machine's tray or tank.
+For several years now, manufacturers in the sector have been innovating and offering larger part sizes.
+Third opted for a Massivit 5000, which can print one-piece parts up to 1.80 m high.

-At its creation, Massivit targeted the advertising and event markets, even if today the applications have largely developed on the industrial side (aeronautics, naval, transport ...).
+At the outset, Massivit focused on the advertising and events markets, although today its applications have largely developed in the industrial sector (aeronautics, naval, transport, etc.).

-The freedom of design combined with the speed of printing makes this new machine a major asset for the field of visual communication in the retail and events sector.
+The freedom of design combined with the speed of printing make this new machine a major asset for visual communication in the retail and events sectors.

-On the retail side, technology makes it possible to consider unique pieces or in small quantities to animate showcases, decline a marketing campaign by adapting to the different configurations of points of sale.
+On the retail side, the technology makes it possible to create one-off pieces or small quantities to liven up shop windows, or to adapt a marketing campaign to different point-of-sale configurations.

-On the event side, major events, cultural or sports but also theme parks see in large format 3D printing a new opportunity to enrich the experience of their visitors.
+On the event side, major cultural and sporting events, as well as theme parks, see large-format 3D printing as a new opportunity to enrich their visitors' experience.

-The Massivit machine is based on exclusive Gel Dispensing Printing (GDP) technology.
-It consists of depositing successive layers of photopolymer gel that hardens at the simultaneous passage of a UV light integrated into the print head.
-The speed of production is a major point of this innovation thanks to a powerful algorithm to optimize printing time and gel consumption.
+The Massivit machine is based on an exclusive Gel Dispensing Printing (GDP) technology.
+This consists of depositing successive layers of photopolymer gel, which hardens when a UV light is simultaneously passed through the print head.
+Production speed is a key feature of this innovation, thanks to a powerful algorithm that optimizes printing time and gel consumption.

-A time saving all the more interesting in comparison to conventional thermoforming processes, which require the realization of a mold or a counterform.
+This saves even more time than conventional thermoforming processes, which require the creation of a mold or counter-form.

-Like all additive manufacturing technologies, weight optimization is an additional challenge.
+As with all additive manufacturing technologies, weight optimization is an additional challenge.
 Only the necessary material is used.
-Some parts will therefore be hollow, others will play on different thicknesses, impacting the final weight of the part.
+Some parts will therefore be hollow, while others will have different thicknesses, impacting on the final weight of the part.

-"Large format 3D printing is a topic that moves the lines for many sectors.
-Requests to Third have multiplied in recent months, justifying moving to this new phase of investment.
-We are delighted to be able to add a new dimension to our activity and be one of the few industrial players to have this machine on French territory,"says Maxime Mahe, CEO and co-founder of Third.
+"Large-format 3D printing is a topic that is shaking up many sectors.
+Requests to Third have multiplied in recent months, justifying this new investment phase.
+We're delighted to be able to add a new dimension to our business, and to be one of the few industrial players to have this machine on French territory."says Maxime Mahe, CEO and co-founder of Third.

-At the same time, Third has developed a network of partners for post-finishing steps requiring specific expertise such as painting with material effects, vinyl installation, metallization...
-It is also possible to print parts in translucent material allowing a backlight and play of lights.
+At the same time, Third has developed a network of partners for post-finishing steps requiring specific expertise, such as painting with material effects, vinyl application, metallization...
+It is also possible to print parts in translucent material, enabling backlighting and light effects.

-An approach that the teams of the young company favor in the local economic fabric, in line with the development carried out over the last two years.
+An approach that the young company's teams favor in the local economic fabric, in line with the development carried out over the last two years.